About

 For other specific

-the best deals.
-If you are not sure how to do this, you could try visiting
+for the best deals.
+If you are not sure how to do this, you could

 and if you want a British website for example, enter words like: "Britain,

 domain, registrar" in the search field.
-Or look at ICANN's lists.
+Or look at ICANN's list

 About